Hau5ratz/Commune/README.md

 **Editor**: These are members who if they have a signficiant quantity of R-merit in a certain competency they may screen purposals and co-ordinate reviews and purposals to a solution state

-**Compen**tency: Each passed review/purposal Earns R-merit that is compentency specific, privledges are only awarded within a competency except.
+**Compentency**: Each passed review/purposal Earns R-merit that is compentency specific, privledges are only awarded within a competency except.

-**R-meri**t: R-merit is the metric for accessing commune engagement and reputation.
+**R-merit**: R-merit is the metric for accessing commune engagement and reputation.
 Certain activities increase one's R-merit while others decrease one's R-merit.
 R-merit.
 When earned has a Half-life set by the commune to encourage constant participation and engagement in order to maintain privledges within the commune.

-Privledges template:
+## Privledges template:

 |R-merit| Privledge                                                                               |
 | ----- |:---------------------------------------------------------------------------------------:|